Blood derived material biobank

 - Other species

 The material is mostly collected during the annual health checks of our animals.
-DNA, RNA, and PBMCs are freshly prepared and DNA and RNA are immediately frozen, whereas PBMCs are immortalized, and the resulting B cell lines are then stored in liquid nitrogen.
+DNA and RNA are freshly prepared and immediately frozen, whereas freshly prepared PBMCs are immortalized, and the resulting B cell lines are then stored in liquid nitrogen.

 Additionally, BPRC has a collection of DNAs from various non-human primate species, mostly prepared from blood serum/EDTA plasma.